 Effective planning hinges on a sound understanding of key activities that entrepreneurs and business managers should apply to the planning process.
-Here are some examples:
+Here are five examples:

 To plan effectively, you will need to estimate potential sales with some reliability.
 Most businesses don't have firm numbers on future sales.
 However, you can forecast sales based on historical information, market trends and/or established orders.

 Typically, the most efficient means to determine your production steps is to map processes in the order that they happen and then incorporate the average time it took to complete the work.
-Remember that all steps don't happen in sequence and that many may occur at the same time.
+Remember that all steps don't necessarily happen in sequence, and that many may occur at the same time.

 How to plan work

-All other activities are initiated from the production plan and each area is dependent on the interaction of the activities.
+All other activities are initiated from the production plan, and each area is dependent on the interaction of the activities.
 Typically, a plan addresses materials, equipment, human resources, training, capacity and the routing or methods to complete the work in a standard time.
-In order to do a good sales forecast, you should base it on a history of firm orders.

 The production plan initially needs to address specific key elements well in advance of production in order to ensure an uninterrupted flow of work as it unfolds.

-- Equipment procurement—Procuring specialized tools and equipment to initiate the production process may require a longer lead time.
-Keep in mind that the equipment may have to be custom made or simply difficult to set up.
+Procuring specialized tools and equipment to initiate the production process may require a longer lead time.
+Keep in mind that the equipment may have to be custom made or may simply be difficult to set up.
 This type of equipment may also require special training.

 - Are your resources available?
 Do you have the necessary staff to complete the task?
 Are the machines being used?

-- Does the standard time fit within the open time allowed?
-If not, then the work should be rescheduled.
+- Does the standard time fit within the available time allowed?

 - You should be careful to minimize risk factors; allowing too many what-ifs can delay delivery and be counterproductive.